nats-io/jetstream-leaf-nodes-demo/README.md

 14:53:44 Published 0 bytes to "test"
 ```

-Message count is unaltered as spoke's are isolated from hub as well.
+Message count is unaltered as spokes are isolated from the hub as well.

 ```txt
 > watch -n 1 "nats --context=hub --creds keys/creds/OP/HUBACC/imp.creds s report ; \